 XML (eXtensible Markup Language) transformations and queries are crucial operations for interpreting XML databases.
 XSLT (eXtensible Stylesheet Language Transformations) is a prominent XML technology for these operations, but XQuery (XML Query Language) can query a broad spectrum of XML information sources, including both databases and documents.
 In this paper, we present our approach to translate XSLT to XQuery.
 We illustrate our approach as a set of rules or templates which translates an XSLT document into XQuery.
 We also discuss grouping operations for both XSLT and XQuery.
+Finally, we present the performance of XSLT versus equivalently transformed XQuery documents for varying sizes of documents and for different rules.

+Keywords

-Keywords: XSLT, XQuery, Xpath, XML Databases
+XSLT, XQuery, Xpath, XML Databases